najmulmowla1/-Multirotor-UAV-Multi-Fault-Detection--with-Single-and-Double-Fault-Magnitudes/README_Model_Description.md

 ## 1. Problem Description

-Multirotor UAVs are vulnerable to actuator and sensor faults that can degrade performance or lead to loss of control.
-Early detection of these faults, and estimation of their severity, is critical for safe and robust operation.
+Multirotor UAVs are susceptible to actuator and sensor faults that can compromise performance or result in loss of control.
+Early detection of these faults and estimation of their severity is critical for safe and robust operation.

 This repository focuses on:

 1. **Classifying** discretized fault magnitudes (e.g., 5%, 10%, 15%, …) for single and double motor faults using CLFDNet.
 2. **Estimating** fault severity continuously by modeling normal behavior and measuring reconstruction error using AELMFNet.

-The models work on **time windows of UAV telemetry**, such as attitude, angular rates, accelerations, motor commands, and related signals.
+The models operate on **time windows of UAV telemetry**, including attitude, angular rates, accelerations, motor commands, and related signals.

 ---